tsbarry/Supermarket_sales/README.md

 ### Recommendations
 Based on the analysis, the following is recommended:
-- invest in marketing and promotions during peak seasons to maximize revenue.
+- Invest in marketing and promotions during peak seasons to maximize revenue.
 - Focus on expanding and promoting products in branch C.
 - Implement a customer segmentation strategy to target both Members and Normal customers effectively.